datafold/data-diff/README.md

 ## What is `data-diff`?
 data-diff is a **free, open-source tool** that enables data professionals to detect differences in values between any two tables.
 It's fast, easy to use, and reliable.
 Even at massive scale.

 _Are you a developer with a deep understanding of databases and solid Python knowledge?
-[We're hiring.
-Please apply today!](https://www.datafold.com/careers)_
+[We're hiring!](https://www.datafold.com/careers)_

 ### Databases we support